Project 4: A Scheme Interpreter

 Scheme primitive procedures are represented as instances of the

-is a boolean flag that indicates whether or not this primitive procedure will expect the current environment to be passed in as the last argument.
-The environment is required, for instance, to implement the primitiveeval
+fnis the Python function that implements the primitive Scheme procedure.use_envis a boolean flag that indicates whether or not this primitive procedure will expect the current environment to be passed in as the last argument.
+The environment is required, for instance, to implement the primitiveevalprocedure.

 To see a list of all Scheme primitive procedures used in the project, look in